iamkirankumaryadav/Library/Data Science/Supervised Learning/Regression/Metrics.md

 - **Precision**, **Recall** and **F1 Score** are better metrics for imbalanced dataset.

 ![F1](Image/F1.png)

+### Support
+- Support refers to the number of actual occurences of each class in the dataset.
+- It essentially counts how many times each class appears in the true labels of the data.

 <h3 name='roc'>7.
 ROC | Receiver Operating Characteristic</h3>